-This BLOG On Mortgage With Judgment And Tax Liens Guidelines Was Published On May 1st, 2019
+This BLOG On Mortgage With Judgment And Tax Liens Guidelines Was UPDATED And PUBLISHED On November 29th, 2020

 Borrowers who have an open judgment in the credit file, it could become an issue if they are planning to apply for mortgage financing.